mathertel/OneButton/README.md

 Each physical button requires its own `OneButton` instance.
 You can initialize them like this:

+### OneButton Tiny version

+The OneButton Library was extended over time with functionality that was requested for specific use cases.
+This makes the library growing over time too and therefore was limiting use cases using very small processors like attiny84.

+Staring with version 2.5 the OneButton Library starts supporting these processors with limited memory and low cpu frequencies by introducing the `OneButtonTiny` class that offers a subset of the features of the complete `OneButton` class by exposing the following events as callbacks:

+* Click event
+* DoubleClick event
+* LongPressStart event
+* Callbacks without parameters

+This saves up to 1k of binary program space that is a huge amount on these processors.

+With Version 2.5 the `OneButtonTiny` class is now in a beta state.

+* Any Issues or pull requests fixing problems are welcome.
+* Any new feature request for the `OneButtonTiny` class will be rejected to keep size small.
+* New, reasonable functionality will be added to the OneButton class only.

 ### Initialize a Button to GND

 ```CPP